 Measurement of fair value of derivative instruments is based on the valuation techniques that are generally accepted by the market participants.
 Fair value of forward currency exchange is usually determined by using the forward currency rate.

-4) There were no transfer among fair value hierarchies for the years ended December 31, 2021 and 2020.
+4) There were no transfer among fair value hierarchies years ended December 31, 2022 and 2021.

 5) Reconciliation of level 3 fair values